Build Your Own Router

 Build Your Own Router in Ruby

 Have you always wondered what a Router is and how it works?
 I know I have.
-In the third article in the series on building a web application in Ruby without Rails, we'll build our own router to get a deeper understanding and appreciation of the Rails Router.
+In this second bonus post in my Rails Companion course, we'll build our own router in Ruby to get a deeper understanding of the Rails Router.
+We'll also use some meta-programming to make it look just like the Rails router.

 Our router will look somewhat similar to Rails.
 It will accept a URI and a block, providing a very simple and expressive method to define routes and behavior without complicated routing configuration.